 NBFCs shall adopt a "stock" approach to liquidity risk measurement and monitor certain critical ratios in this regard by putting in place internally defined limits as approved by their Board.
 The ratios and the internal limits shall be based on an NBFC's liquidity risk management capabilities, experience and profile.
-An indicative list of certain critical ratios to monitor re short-term liability to total assets; short-term liability to long term assets; commercial papers to total assets; non-convertible debentures (NCDs)(original maturity of less than one year) to total assets; short-term liabilities to total liabilities; long-term assets to total assets; etc.
+An indicative list of certain critical ratios to monitor re short-term17 liability to total assets; short-term liability to long term assets; commercial papers to total assets; non-convertible debentures (NCDs)(original maturity of less than one year) to total assets; short-term liabilities; long-term assets to total assets; etc.

-&lt;sup>13 Less than one year
+17 Less than one year